 - Tackling child poverty: Actions to mitigate child poverty at the local level

 4. What counts as ‘evidence’ in health versus social care?
 A literature review

-The evidence review will seek, and examine, an existing evidence base which looks at what is seen as ‘evidence’ and how different types of evidence are viewed across health and social care.
+The evidence review sought and examined an existing evidence base which looks at what is seen as ‘evidence’ and how different types of evidence are viewed across health and social care.

 The scoping stage is completed and the output was discussed at the Evidence to Action working group in February 2017.